 - The U.S. National Report, detailing the performance of U.S. students compared to other students around the world

-- School- and classroom-level reports, to inform teachers and school leaders about institutional effectiveness and areas for development
+- School- and classroom-level reports informing teachers and school leaders about institutional effectiveness and areas for development

-- A comparison of the National Assessment of Educational Progress (NAEP) assessments with PIRLS
+- A comparison of the National Assessment of Educational Progress assessments with PIRLS

-Many of the products developed for this project are on a tight turnaround schedule.
-To meet these tight deadlines, Insight has quality-control measures in place to populate draft reports with preliminary data as it becomes available.
+Many of the products developed for this project are on a quick-turnaround schedule.
+To meet the deadlines, Insight has quality-control measures in place to populate draft reports with preliminary data as they become available.
 These draft tables can be updated quickly and easily with revisions to the underlying data.